Peloroplites: Phylogeny

 Carpenter et al. (2008) originally placed Peloroplites within Nodosauridae but did not conduct a phylogenetic analysis to determine its exact relationships within the clade.
 Thompson et al. (2012) recovered Peloroplites as sister taxon to Polacanthus, a position also recovered by Chen et al. (2013).
 However, Yang et al. (2013) found Peloroplites to be sister taxon to both Taohelong and Polacanthus, while Zheng et al. (2018) found it to be sister taxon to Taohelong and a large clade containing more nested taxa such as Nodosaurus, Edmontonia, Struthiosaurus and Europelta.
-Rivera-Sylva et al. (2018) placed Peloroplites as sister taxon to Sauropelta, Taohelong and a clade containg more nested taxa.
+Rivera-Sylva et al. (2018) placed Peloroplites as sister taxon to Sauropelta, Taohelong and a clade containing more nested taxa.

 A phylogenetic analysis conducted by Rivera-Sylva et al. (2018) and modified by Madzia et al. (2021) is reproduced below.

 The results of an earlier analysis by Thompson et al. (2012) are reproduced below.

 Paleobiology

 Peloroplites is known from the uppermost part of the Cedar Mountain Formation, a layer known as the Mussentuchit Member.
-The layer was originally interpreted as being of Aptian to Albian age (∼109–116 Ma) using radiometric dating.
+The layer was originally interpreted as being of Aptian to Albian age (~109–116 Ma) using radiometric dating.
 However, other radioistopic datings places the Mussentuchit Member in the Cenomanian to early Turonian age (98.2 ± 0.6 to 93 Ma).
 The Mussentuchit Member has been interpreted as a either a wet, lacustrine environment or a fluvial environment like a distal delta system at the western margin of the Western Interior Seaway.

 Peloroplites was contemporaneous with the basal hadrosauromorph Eolambia, the brachiosaurid sauropod Abydosaurus, the tyrannosauroid Moros, the carcharodontosaurian Siats, the indeterminate coelurosaur Richardoestesia, the ankylosaurs Animantarx and Cedarpelta, the thescelosaurid cf. Zephyrosaurus, an indeterminate neoceratopsian, an indeterminate pachycephalosaurid, an indeterminate velociraptorine and an indeterminate dromaeosaurine.
 Non-dinosaur taxa contemporaneous with Peloroplites include the crocodylomorphs Dakotasuchus, cf. Bernissartia and Machimosaurus, the lizards Bicuspidon, Dimekodontosaurus, cf. Pseudosaurillus, Bothriagenys, Harmodontosaurus, Dicothodon and Primaderma, the snake Coniophis, the amphibian Albanerpeton, the turtles Glyptops and Naomichelys, the mammals Astroconodon, Spalacotherium, Symmetrodontoides, Paracimexomys and Kokopellia, the batoids Ischyrhiza and cf. Baibisha, the hybodonts Polyacrodus, Lissodus and Hybodus, and the lungfish Ceratodus.